thuytrinht4/distributions/py_dist/README.md

-**py_dist** is a Python module for dealing with statistical distributions:
+**distributions** is a Python module for dealing with statistical distributions:
 Gaussian and Binomial.
 The main functions to compute mean, standard deviation, probability density function and plot the distribution of an input dataset that have Gaussian or Binomial distribution.

-The project is packaged and host on: [PyPi](https://pypi.org/project/py-dist/0.1/)
+The project is packaged and host on: [PyPi](pypi link)

 ## Installation
 ### Dependencies